Synnotech-AG/Synnotech.RavenDB/README.md

 # Default configuration

 Synnotech.RavenDB provides extension methods for `IServiceCollection` to easily get started in e.g. ASP.NET Core apps.
-Simply call `AddRavenDb` to register an `IDocumentStore` as a singleton and an `IAsyncDocumentSession` as a transient.
+Simply call `AddRavenDb` to register an `IDocumentStore` as a singleton and an `IAsyncDocumentSession` as a transient (you can change the lifetime of the session via the optional `sessionLifetime` argument).

 In Startup.cs: